Japan central bank stands pat after Fed rate cut

-TOKYO — Japan’s central bank has opted to keep its monetary policy unchanged despite growing signs of trouble that prompted the Federal Reserve to cut its benchmark rate.
+TOKYO — Japan’s central bank opted Thursday to keep its monetary policy unchanged despite the growing signs of trouble that prompted the Federal Reserve to cut its benchmark rate.

 The China-U.S. tariff war has pummeled Japan’s exports.
 But the BOJ said strong corporate profits were supporting business investment.